AryeoHQ/tooling-laravel/README.md

 However, this will either incorrectly cause PHPStan (and by extension CI) to fail or override the developers intent of creating an "incorrect" setup for the purposes of testing.

-To provide affordance for these testing scenarios we have adopted the standard that classes within a `Fixtures` namespace any where in `Tests` should be ignored for PHPStan & Rector rules.
+To provide affordance for these testing scenarios, we have adopted the standard that classes within a `Fixtures` namespace anywhere in `Tests` should be ignored for PHPStan & Rector rules.
 It is your responsibility to write your rules to account for this affordance if appropriate.

 #### Example
 ```php